xMartin/php-introduction/02_basic_syntax_example.md

 1, 1, 2, 3, 5, 8, 13, 21, 34, 55
 ```

-I'll now go through that piece od code, explaining what each part does.
+I'll now go through that piece of code, explaining what each part does.

 ## The PHP Tag